falkr/ttm4115-2020/pages/learning-goals.md

 </div>

-Aside: Skills are the ability to apply knowledge to solve problems and tasks.
+:aside: Skills are the ability to apply knowledge to solve problems and tasks.
 There are different types of skills - cognitive, practical, creative and communicative skills.